gkouziik/eslint-plugin-security-node/docs/rules/detect-buffer-unsafe-allocation.md

 While this design makes the allocation of memory quite fast, the allocated segment of memory might contain old data that is potentially sensitive.
 Using a Buffer created by Buffer.allocUnsafe() without completely overwriting the memory can allow this old data to be leaked when the Buffer memory is read

-### Where's the problem if i can always use Buffer.alloc() instead of Buffer.allocUnsafe() ?
+### Where's the problem if I can always use Buffer.alloc() instead of Buffer.allocUnsafe() ?
 Allocation is a synchronous operation and we know that single threaded Node.js doesn't really feel good about synchronous stuff.
-Unsafe allocation is much faster than safe, because the buffer santarization step takes time.
+Unsafe allocation is much faster than safe because the buffer sanitization step takes time.
-Safe allocation is, well, safe, but there is a performance trade off.
+Safe allocation is, well, safe, but there is a performance trade-off.

 ## Further Reading